glangsto/jupyter/README.md

 The Jupyter notebooks here work with the provided data.
 You can edit these notebooks to work with your own observations.
 We intend to have a notebook for each of our "Lessons".
 Here are the first lessons
 <p><ol>
-<li>Chart the Shape of the Milky Way:  <b>https://github.com/glangsto/jupyter/blob/master/MilkyWay1Intensity.ipynb</b>.
+<li>Model the Shape of the Milky Way:  <a href="https://github.com/glangsto/jupyter/blob/master/MilkyWay1Intensity.ipynb">
+  Milky Way Model</a>
   This notebook plots a model of the Milky Way spiral arms and makes simple model predictions for the hydrogen intensities.
-<li>Hydrogen, its everywhere!:  A days observations: <b>https://github.com/glangsto/jupyter/blob/master/MilkyWayPlotting.ipynb</b>.
+<li>Hydrogen, its everywhere!:  A days observations:
+  <a href=https://github.com/glangsto/jupyter/blob/master/MilkyWayHornDataPlotting.ipynb"> Horn Data Plotting</a>.
   This notebook plots some previously collected observations.
 This notebook can be modified to plot your own observations.
+  Note if you are using <a href="https://colab.research.google.com" >Google Colab</a>, use this notebook instead
+  <a href="https://github.com/glangsto/jupyter/blob/master/MilkyWayHornDataColab.ipynb"> Horn Data (Colab)</a>
 </ol>
 <p>